-All PC Server 325 models have six expansion slots on the system board.
+All PC Server 330 models have expansion slots on the system board.
 Expansion slot 1 is PCI.
-Expansion slot 6 is EISA/ISA.
+Expansion slot 6, 7, 8, and 9 are EISA/ISA.
 The four remaining expansion slots (slots 2, 3, 4, and 5) are shared expansion slots.
 This means that you can install an adapter in either the PCI expansion slot or the adjacent EISA/ISA expansion slot, but not in both.